abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/azure/azure.md

 By default install script is listening on a free tcp port `:30443` and is using a `kubectl port-forward` command line to reach http web service `:80`

-Open your web browser `http://locahost:30443`
+Open your web browser to `http://localhost:30443`

 ![abcdesktop login](../img/abcdesktop-hompage-port30443.png)